Parliament of Tasmania: House of Assembly

 The Tasmanian House of Assembly is the lower house of the Tasmanian Parliament.
-There are 25 members, with five members elected from each of the 5 divisions.
-The divisions are: Bass, Braddon, Denison, Franklin, and Lyons.
+There are 35 members, with seven members elected from the five divisions.
+The divisions are: Bass, Braddon, Clark, Franklin, and Lyons.
 The Tasmanian House of Assembly electoral divisions share the same names and boundaries as the Australian House of Representatives divisions for Tasmania.

 Members are elected using the Hare-Clark voting system of multi-member proportional representation for a term of up to 4 years.

 Current distribution of seats

-The distribution of seats as a result of the 2021 state election is:
+The distribution of seats is currently:

 Legislative Council

 The Tasmanian Legislative Council is the upper house of the Tasmanian Parliament.
 It has 15 members, each elected from a single-member electoral division.
 The boundaries of the divisions are reviewed by tribunal every 9 years.

 Elections are conducted annually on a 6-year periodic cycle; 3 divisions will be up for election in May one year, then 2 divisions in May the following year and so on.
 As such, each member will normally serve a term of 6 years.